-We have audited the financial statements of Savinvest India Asia Fund, (the "Fund") which comprise the statement of financial position as at September 30, 2023, the related statements of comprehensive income, changes in net assets attributable to unitholders and cash flows for the year then ended and the accompanying notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Savinvest India Asia Fund, (the "Fund") which comprise the statement of financial position as at September 30, 2024, the statements of comprehensive income, changes in net assets attributable to unitholders and cash flows for the year then ended and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at September 30, 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at September 30, 2024, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").